MicrosoftDocs/azure-docs/articles/cosmos-db/storage-explorer.md

 There are a few reasons you may be seeing this error, the two most common ones are:

-+ You're behind a “transparent proxy”, which means someone (such as your IT department) is intercepting HTTPS traffic, decrypting it, and then encrypting it using a self-signed certificate.
++ You're behind a *transparent proxy*, which means someone (such as your IT department) is intercepting HTTPS traffic, decrypting it, and then encrypting it using a self-signed certificate.

 + You're running software, such as anti-virus software, which is injecting a self-signed SSL certificates into the HTTPS messages you receive.